Questions about PSJP

 -

 While students meeting the eligibility requirements are prioritized above all others in our process, we understand that there can be extenuating circumstances that warrant a second look.
-We will review all applications submitted by high school members of the Class of 2025 living in the U.S. or Puerto Rico and make decisions on a case-by-case basis.
+We will review all applications submitted by current high school juniors living in the U.S. or Puerto Rico and make decisions on a case-by-case basis.
 Read below for more specific information about different situations.

 -